 Blue Light Blocking Glasses

 Here’s a handy tool you can use at home or on the road!
-We all know our computers emit blue light that isn’t great for our eyes.
-So, unless you’re “lucky” like me and need glasses for computer work anyway, you’ll want to consider a pair of glasses that helps to filter out the blue light.
+Our computers emit blue light that isn’t great for our eyes.
+So, unless you’re “lucky” like me and need glasses for computer work anyway, you’ll want to consider a pair that helps filter out the blue light.
 It’s a cheap and easy solution!

 Here’s a great set of glasses in a three-pack.
-If you’re like me, if you’re not wearing them, you’re bound to misplace them.
+If you’re like me and not wearing them, you’re bound to misplace them.
 What a drag!
 This gives you three opportunities to find a pair!
-Or, if you want different style and shape options, don’t you worry!
+Or, if you want different style and shape options, don’t worry!
 Click the button below to scroll through lots of options.

 Tools for Remotely Working on the Road

 When you’re traveling, you may not want to lug a huge bag with all of your work gear.
 And in truth, you can’t bring everything.
-There are some things you can bring to make working on the road easier, though.
+You can bring some things to make working on the road easier, though.

 Portable Laptop Stand